movementlabsxyz/movement-docs/docs/devs/firstmove.md

    Type `custom` and press **Enter**.

-  You will be promted for the following details from our [Network EndPoints](/docs/devs/networkEndpoints.md)
+  You will be prompted  for the following details from our [Network EndPoints](/docs/devs/networkEndpoints.md)

   - RPC/Rest Endpoint: https://aptos.testnet.porto.movementlabs.xyz/v1
   - Faucet Endpoint: https://faucet.testnet.porto.movementnetwork.xyz/